← All Neural Networks & Deep Learning modules

 layer = Dense(1, activation='sigmoid', input_shape=(2,))

-# its weights are [w1, w2] and its bias is b — the knobs you just dragged
+# its weights are [w1, w2] and its bias is b — the parameters you just dragged

-A Dense(1) layer is one neuron.
-A real network is just Dense layers stacked, each holding many neurons.
+A Dense(1) layer constitutes a single neuron.
+A production network is a stack of Dense layers, each containing many neurons.

-AI anchor — the atom of every deep model The neuron you tuned here is the single repeated unit inside every neural network on Earth, from a 3-neuron toy to GPT-scale language models with hundreds of billions of weights.
-Nothing about the unit changes at scale — it is always weighted sum, bias, activation.
-What changes is how many there are and how they are wired.
-Understanding this one cell is genuinely understanding the building block of modern AI.
+AI anchor — the elementary unit of every deep model The neuron studied here is the single repeated unit within every neural network in existence, from minimal three-neuron models to large language models comprising hundreds of billions of weights.
+The structure of the unit does not change with scale: it is always a weighted sum, a bias, and an activation function.
+What changes is the number of units and their connectivity.
+A complete understanding of this single unit is, materially, an understanding of the foundational building block of modern AI.

 Check your understanding